Transport options to the camp

 Zagora is only three hours from the camp

-Royal Air Maroc has just started commercial flights from Marrakech and Fez, via Casablanca, to Zagora.
+Royal Air Maroc operates commercial flights from Marrakech and Fez, via Casablanca, to Zagora.

-The flights operate on Monday and Thursdays only.
-This option only works from Fez to Zagora as there are no decent connections from Zagora to Fez.
+The flights are on Monday and Thursdays only.
+This option only works when flying in the direction from Fez to Zagora as there are no decent connections from Zagora to Fez.

 Times differ slightly for each flight, but as a general rule they operate according to the following schedule:

-Because all the flights go via Casablanca, they are ideal for those arriving and departing from Casablanca, especially if you are on a trans-Atlantic flight from New York.
-Similarly, if flying from Europe you can fly to Casablanca (rather than Marrakech).
+Because the flights go via Casablanca, they are ideal for those arriving or departing from Casablanca.
+The internal flight option works particularly well if you are on a trans-Atlantic flight.

-Whilst you can take a return flight to Zagora, most clients take a 4WD for the return journey.
+Whilst you can take a return flight to Zagora, most clients take a 4WD for one leg of the journey.

 More information is available on the Royal Air Maroc website, www.royalairmaroc.com